AmingAndrei/violence.website/content/locations/realspace/undercities.md

 **Structure and Layout**

-Each Undercity spans approximately **225 square km**, featuring a self-contained ecosystem sustained via **surface-pumped air systems**, enabling the survival of vegetation and biological lifeforms.
+Each Undercity spans approximately **225 km²**, featuring a self-contained ecosystem sustained via **surface-pumped air systems**, enabling the survival of vegetation and biological lifeforms.
 Despite their location underground, the Undercities maintain liveable conditions, closely resembling those of the surface-level city.

 Access is facilitated through **heavily fortified vertical transit shafts**, resembling large subway stations, which descend into the depths below.
 At the terminus of each shaft lies a **massive, hexagonal blast door**, which bears the designation of the respective Undercity.
 These gates are **permanently sealed to non-authorized lifeforms**, and are under continuous surveillance and automated defence.